Madrass – Removable Insulation Mattresses and Covers

 Factory supervisor checked each completed removable jacket for damage and quality.
 After this inspection production team packed the insulation mattresses on pallets or into the boxes.
 Our supervisor compiled the packing list and labelled the pallets accordingly.

-Site team preferred smaller deliveries as it was easier for them to check deliveries and packing list and to install removable jackets.
+Site team preferred smaller deliveries as it was easier for them to check deliveries and packing list and to install fabricated valve jackets.
 Regular transports were also beneficial to us as.
 We did not have to store the vast amount of valve insulation jackets in our factory.
 Good communication between the construction site and the factory resulted in smooth co-operation.

 There were also several insulation covers which did not fit properly on site.
 This issue resulted from the changes which happened on site between our site survey and delivery of finished product.
 Other contractors installed additional nozzles, instruments or pipes which others either closely to the valves or directly on the valves.
 During the site surveys we took hundreds of photos.
 However, after several weeks or months it’s difficult to remember all the details.
-Therefore, with the next project we will implement daily reporting app to track which works were done and to keep the records from construction site.
+Therefore, with the next project we will implement daily reporting app to track which works were done and to keep the records from the construction site.

 In conclusion, managing such a large project was another challenge for us.
 However, it was also a valuable lesson of how we should work and communicate internally and with the customer.
 Valve insulation requires experienced removable insulation jackets supplier.
 And with our knowledge we were able to manufacture and to deliver insulation products of high quality.